2515 Dole Street

-Our 2-year JD program provides foreign law graduates with the best preparation for bar admission and for the successful practice of law.
+The 2-year JD program provides foreign law graduates with the best preparation for bar admission and for the successful practice of law.
 Advanced JD students are full members of our law school community.
 Students admitted to the accelerated JD program receive the same degree as other JD students and are eligible to take the bar examination in all U.S. jurisdictions, if they meet the other requirements for admission.
-For more information, email: firstname.lastname@example.org.
+For more information, email: email@example.com.

 LL.M.
 Program for International Students

-The LL.M. program is a 1-year course of study open to foreign legal professionals and law graduates who wish to gain a broader understanding of U.S. and international legal issues.
+The Masters of Law (LL.M.) program is a 1-year course of study open to foreign legal professionals and law graduates who wish to gain a broader understanding of U.S. and international legal issues.
 The program begins in August; no students will be admitted mid-year.
 To graduate, students must complete at least 24 credit hours.
 Students are free to design their own course of study in consultation with the LL.M. director and may select a range of courses and seminars in areas such as business and commercial law, environmental law, and international and comparative law.
-Their program may (but need not) include first-year courses, which serve as an introduction to U.S. law and methods of study.
+The program may (but need not) include first-year courses, which serve as an introduction to U.S. law and methods of study.
 With the consent of the instructor and the LL.M. director, LL.M. students also may enroll in courses offered by schools or departments outside the law school or participate in legal externships.

 The Introduction to American Law course is required and restricted to LL.M. students, but LL.M. students will take all other classes with American JD students and will have ample opportunity to interact with them.
 The small size of the LL.M. program and of most School of Law classes promotes close interaction, and LL.M. students are encouraged to participate in all aspects of law school life.